-J-Pop is weird like, really weird.
-And that’s coming with someone who has an unhealthy obsession to Japan.
+A lot of J-Pop is weird, like really weird.
+And that’s coming with someone who has an unhealthy obsession with Japan.

-It’s almost an unwritten rule that has all J-Pop bands wear apparently ‘Cute’ clothing, act childishly, and sing less than relatable songs.
+It’s almost an unwritten rule that a large majority of J-Pop bands wear apparently ‘Cute’ clothing, act childishly, and sing less-than-relatable songs.

-K-Pop on the other hand is relatable, normal(ish), and the vast majority of the time just has a general appeal to a wider audience than it’s home country.
+K-Pop on the other hand is, on the whole, relatable, normal(ish), and the vast majority of the time just has a general appeal to a wider audience than its home country.